vi/websocat/README.md

     -t, --text                      Send text WebSocket messages instead of binary

 OPTIONS:
+    -H, --header <custom_headers>...
+Add custom HTTP header to websocket client request.
+Separate header name and value with a colon and optionally a single space.
+Can be used multiple times.
         --exec-args <exec_args>...
 Arguments for the `exec:` specifier.
 Must be the last option, everything after it gets into the exec args list.
-        --protocol <websocket_protocol>    Specify Sec-WebSocket-Protocol: header
+        --origin <origin>                  Add Origin HTTP header to websocket client request --protocol <websocket_protocol>    Specify Sec-WebSocket-Protocol: header
         --ws-c-uri <ws_c_uri>              URI to use for ws-c: specifier [default: ws://0.0.0.0/]

 ARGS:
     <s1>    First, listening/connecting specifier.
 See --long-help for info about specifiers.